Faculty & Staff

 513-556-2527

 Professor Campos teaches Latin American history.
 His main expertise is in modern Mexico and the history of illicit drugs.
-He is generally fascinated by the history of ideas, culture, and transnational phenomena.
-These interests are reflected in his book, Home Grown: Marijuana and the Origins of Mexico's War on Drugs (Chapel Hill: University of North Carolina Press, 2012), which examines the development of marijuana's reputation for causing madness and violence in Mexico from the sixteenth century down to its nationwide prohibition in 1920.
-In the process, the book chronicles the development of prohibitionist approaches to drug use in Mexico and the origins of drug-war policies in that country.
-It also demonstrates how Mexican ideas of "reefer madness" deeply influenced how people came to understand this drug in the United States.
-He is currently at work on a history of illicit drugs in Mexico and greater North America between 1912 and 1940.
+He's especially interested in the history of ideas, culture, and transnational phenomena.
+These interests are reflected in his newsletter, History on Drugs, which brings scholarly work to a more general audience, his digital history website, The Drug Page, which pursues a similar objective, and his book Home Grown: Marijuana and the Origins of Mexico's War on Drugs (Chapel Hill: University of North Carolina Press, 2012), which examines the development of marijuana's reputation for causing madness and violence in Mexico from the sixteenth century down to its nationwide prohibition in 1920.
 Professor Campos has also worked for the National Security Archive where he did research on Mexico’s “dirty war” of the 1970s, Cuban-Mexican relations, and the War on Drugs since 1969.
 He teaches a variety of classes, from introductory surveys to graduate seminars.

 Headshot of Wayne K. Durrill